kbhedi715881/notes/README.md

 # 2024-01-05
 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, make a list of all the tasks you need to complete, then prioritize them based on their importance and urgency.
 Next, allocate time for each task, making sure to allow enough time so you don't feel rushed or overwhelmed.
 Finally, use task management tools and programming languages to stay organised and track your progress.
 Remember to take breaks and keep your workspace clean, as this will also help with your focus and productivity.
 By following these tips, you will be able to better manage your workload and achieve your goals more effectively.

+# 2024-01-06
+- Today's programming wisdom: "Code is read far more often than it's written.
+Strive for clarity and maintainability in your work, as it will benefit not only you but also your fellow developers who will interact with your code in the future.
+Invest time in writing self-explanatory code, meaningful variable names, and comprehensive documentation, as these are crucial for efficient collaboration and long-term project success."

+In essence, remember that programming is not just about making the computer understand your instructions; it's equally about making those instructions comprehensible to human readers, who might be debugging, maintaining, or enhancing your code months or even years down the line.